cotarr/irc-hybrid-client-dev-tools/debug/README.md

 IRC_SERVE_HTML_HELP_DOCS=
 ```

-Update .env file for the web server's login username and password using the irc-hybrid-client utility found in "tools/genEnvVarAuthForUser_1.mjs".
+If necessary, update .env file for the web server's login username and password using the irc-hybrid-client utility found in "tools/genEnvVarAuthForUser_1.mjs".
 The .env file should look similar to this:

 ```bash
 LOGIN_USER_USERID=1